LGBT History Month 2019

 February is LGBT History Month and the theme for 2019 is Peace, Activism and Reconciliation.

-Every year since it’s inception in 2005, events take place across the UK to raise awareness and celebrate the positive steps in law changes for the LGBTQ community.
-We have come so far but yet still have a long way to go in being treated as equals.
+Every year since its inception in 2005, events take place across the UK to raise awareness and celebrate the positive steps in law changes for the LGBTQ community.
+We have come so far; yet still have a long way to go in being treated as equals.

 Over recent years in England there have been many progressive changes in laws and a rise in media coverage of issues relating to the lesbian, gay, bi, trans and queer (LGBTQ) community.

 Today there are numerous LGBTQ characters on soaps and many celebrities who have ‘come out’.
 There have also been changes in laws, which now allow same-sex couples to marry (2013), and gay and bi men to donate blood (2011).
 Gender reassignment has been added as a protected characteristic to The Equality Act (2010).